Shayrin2/Suzerain-DB/README.md

 This repository **does not include Suzerain.txt** as it is too big (560MB) for GitHub.

-I will provide a way for the full file to be downloaded; or I'll split the file in 90MB chunks with a script provided to reconstruct it as a single file.
+I will provide a way for the full file to be downloaded if Torpor gives the green light.

 For legal reasons, I may also have to forgo this approach and instead opt to make a script which extracts the data directly from your game's folders.

 Otherwise, once the project is complete I am opened to hosting a permanent web-site instead of the "local" format.

-The file can be downloaded from here : https://fileport.io/k7vq6Y6MpLGV

-And must be placed inside of /data.

 ---